-- Wrongful death damages are paid to the closest family members of someone who has lost their life in an accident.
+Wrongful death damages are paid to the closest family members of someone who has lost their life in an accident.
 These damages attempt to make up for the life that the deceased person will never get to have, and they can help a victim’s spouse and children begin to rebuild their lives after a tragic loss.

-- Punitive damages are only available in certain types of cases, but they can be significant.
-Punitive damages aren’t directly related to your loss – they are the law’s way of punishing people who behave particularly recklessly, including drunk drivers.
+Punitive damages are only available in certain types of cases, but they can be significant.
+Punitive damages aren’t directly related to your loss; they are the law’s way of punishing people who behave particularly recklessly, including drunk drivers.

 Money can’t fix the effects of the accident, but chronic stress can impact your healing process.
 The money you get in an injury claim can keep you from having to worry so much about finances, helping your body to do a better job of healing.

 “Lane splitting,” or driving between lanes of traffic on a congested roadway, is legal in some states, and some studies have shown that it may be safer for motorcycles than waiting in a long line of traffic and risking being rear-ended.

 The local courts in Augusta hold people liable for accidents based on the concept of negligence.
-Negligence is carelessness, and in a motorcycle accident it can mean anything from distracted driving to drunk driving to tailgating or breaking traffic laws.
+Negligence is carelessness, and in a motorcycle accident, it can mean anything from distracted driving to drunk driving to tailgating or breaking traffic laws.

-If you were lane splitting, not wearing a helmet, or doing anything else the insurance company thinks wasn’t exactly right, the insurance company may try to deny you any money at all, saying the accident was your fault.
+If you were lane splitting, not wearing a helmet, or doing anything else the insurance company thinks was dangerous or against the law, the insurance company may try to deny you any money at all, saying the accident was your fault.
 But this is not necessarily true.

-Talk to an Augusta Motorcycle Accident Lawyer
+Talk to an Augusta Motorcycle Accident Lawyer Today